The Hole in the Wall Gang Camp

-Paul Newman founded The Hole in the Wall Gang Camp in Ashford, Connecticut, so that children coping with cancer and other serious illnesses could have a special place where they could simply be kids and “raise a little hell.”
+Paul Newman founded The Hole in the Wall Gang Camp in Ashford, Connecticut, so that children coping with serious illnesses could have a special hideout where they could simply be kids and, in his words, “raise a little hell.”

 Hole in the Wall served 288 children during its first summer in 1988.
 Since then, Camp’s programs have become year-round and grown to serve more than 20,000 children and family members annually throughout the Northeast and Mid-Atlantic.
 All of Camp’s services are provided free of charge.

 The Hole in the Wall Gang Camp is the primary beneficiary of the Travelers Championship, which donates 100% of net proceeds to charity.
-But Travelers and Hole in the Wall have a strong connection that extends beyond Connecticut’s PGA TOUR event.
+But Travelers and Hole in the Wall have a strong friendship that extends beyond Connecticut’s PGA TOUR event.

 Highlights of Travelers' Support

-- Travelers has contributed more than $2.2 million to The Hole in the Wall Gang Camp since 2007, including $1.5 million for the camp’s Hospital Outreach Program, which extends the healing power of Camp to children in dozens of partner locations throughout the Northeast and Mid-Atlantic.
+- Travelers has contributed more than $5.2 million to The Hole in the Wall Gang Camp since 2007, including over $3 million for their Hospital Outreach Program, which extends the healing power of Camp to children in dozens of partner locations throughout the Northeast and Mid-Atlantic.

-- Travelers is also the primary benefactor of Hole in the Wall's Change of Pace Experience (C.O.P.E.) program, which provides valuable networking opportunities and retreats for camper parents.
+- Travelers is also the primary benefactor of Hole in the Wall's Parent & Caregiver Retreats, which provide healing getaways and helpful networking opportunities for camper parents and caregivers.

-- In addition to donating money, Travelers’ leaders and employees donate time at the camp, helping prepare the campgrounds and program areas for the arrival of campers and families as well as volunteering at regional events.
+- In addition to financial support, Travelers employees also donate their time, helping prepare the grounds and program areas for the arrival of campers and families as well as volunteering at regional events.
 Typically, hundreds of employees volunteer each year.

-- Travelers funded Camp’s accessible mini-golf course that can accommodate multiple cabins of campers coping with a diverse array of medical and mobility concerns.
+- Travelers funded Camp’s accessible mini-golf course that can accommodate campers coping with a diverse array of mobility concerns.

-As a featured charity partner of the Travelers Championship, The Hole in the Wall Gang Camp has greater visibility so that others can be inspired by what Paul Newman created and help carry the torch into the future.
+As a featured charity partner of the Travelers Championship, The Hole in the Wall Gang Camp has greater visibility so that others can be inspired by what Paul Newman created and make his dream their own.

 Travelers embraces the mission of Habitat for Humanity® and helps to build safe, affordable — and FORTIFIED — homes, promoting homeownership for lower-income families.